 So as a result of the woman eating the fruit, her natural inclination to submit to her husband was gone, now she desired to rule over her husband—this is why women hate submission or find it hard to do—sin leads us to act contrary to our original design.

 The battle between men and women has everything to do with who’s going to submit to whom.
 If a man’s unaware of his proper place, he may end up subjugated, and therefore, useless for the kingdom of God.

 If a man understands the proper order but doesn’t know how to deal with an unsubmissive wife, he may end up abusing her to enforce her obedience—men have done this for ages and it’s wrong.

 Whereas righteous men take the matter to Jesus, and the Lord deals with the rebellion—real Saints understand the chain of command and don’t oppress, beat, or manipulate their wives into submission—they love and let God work on them.

-Husbands, love your wives, and be not bitter against them.
-(Col 3:19)
+Husbands, love your wives and be not bitter against them.
+(Colossians 3:19)